timwea/gocog/README.md

 # gocog
-gocog is a simple and lightweight Go library for validating Amazon Cognito RSA256-signed JSON Web Tokens (JWTs).
-It's useful for Lambda functions and has no third-party dependencies.
+gocog is a simple and lightweight Go library for validating Amazon Cognito JWTs.
+It supports both access and identity token validation, and has no third-party dependencies.

 ## Installation